I’m not exactly sure, but I’m reasonably positive an 8-year-old’s selective hearing contained the following bits from church last Sunday:

-Google search the terms Coach Daddy and Republican and unemployed, and you’ll find this.
+But she should.
+And she will.
+Because it’s a Gay Pride parade here in Charlotte she’ll march in.Google search the terms Coach Daddy and Republican and unemployed, and you’ll find this.

 Google search Coach Daddy and Libertarian, and you’ll find this.

 My red looks more purple now, and I’m OK with that.
 “Fiscally responsible and socially aware.”
 I’ll live that profile.
 In fact, I’ll get to model that as I march alongside Grace in this parade.
 We’ll wear red.
 We’ll have fun.

+I’ll first have to teach her what it means to be gay.
 I want Grace to know why we march.
 Not to become famous, as she envisions.
 (Cute, isn’t it?)
 Not out of obligation.
 We’ll march to support people really not unlike us.

 It’s who I am.
 So it stands to reason it’s who they are too.
 I could insert the obligatory tale of “I worked for a gay man!” or “the lesbian couple in our apartment complex is soooo nice,” but I won’t.
 It doesn’t matter what percentage of my friends are gay, or not gay.

 What will matter most is that my words convey to Grace how I feel about participating in a march that can bring a degree validation someone in the crowd might so essentially be searching for.
 Simply by being there, or a simple smile and wave.

 To demonstrate the community that banded together that day has support from within and from without.
 That a hetero man and his people-loving daughter can choose not to stay at home on this important day for them